 2025 Comrades Marathon Race Day

-The Comrades Marathon 2025 will likely take place on the 9th of June 2025 (We will confirm this as soon as possible) and will start at 5:30am.
+The Comrades Marathon 2025 will take place on the 8th of June 2025 and will start at 5:30am.

 The race has been run on various dates in the past.
 The 31st of May used to be Republic Day in South Africa and the race was run on that day for many years.
 Post-1994 Republic day fell away and the race date was moved to Youth Day which falls on 16 June.
 In recent years the date has now moved back to the second Sunday in June.